BruceSteers/gambas3-compile-and-install/ReadMe.md

   and watch in order to catch the password request at 'make install'.
 + Offers to install ALL dependencies/packages needed for compilation/install.
-+ Offers yes or no options to run all commands needed to compile/install Gambas3 from the './reconf-all' to the 'make install'
++ Offers yes or no options to run all commands needed to compile/install Gambas3 from the './reconf-all' to the 'make install' or "yes to all" can be selected to fully automate the process.
 + Offers to make a desktop icon and/or a menu item.

 Supports..